9/11 truth movement: Views

 Many believers in the movement say that US government insiders played a part in the attacks, or may have known the attacks were imminent, and did nothing to alert others or stop them.
-Some within the movement who argue that insiders within the US government were directly responsible for the September 11 attacks often allege that the attacks were planned and executed in order to provide the US with a pretext for going to war in the Middle East, and, by extension, as a means of consolidating.
+Some within the movement who argue that insiders within the US government were directly responsible for the September 11 attacks often allege that the attacks were planned and executed in order to provide the US with a pretext for going to war in the Middle East, and, by extension, as a means of consolidating power.

-According to these allegations, this would have given the Bush administration the justification for more widespread abuses of civil liberties and to invade Afghanistan and Iraq to ensure future supplies of oil.
-In some cases, even in the mainstream media, "hawks" in the White House, especially then vice-president Dick Cheney and members of the Project for the New American Century, the neoconservative think-tank, have been accused of either being aware of, or involved in, the alleged plot.
+According to these allegations, this would have given the Bush administration the justification for widespread abuses of civil liberties and to invade Afghanistan and Iraq to ensure future supplies of oil.
+And according to the conspiracy, in some cases even in the mainstream media, "hawks" in the White House, especially then vice-president Dick Cheney and members of the Project for the New American Century, the neoconservative think-tank, would have allegedly been aware of, or involved in, the alleged plot.

 A relatively common, but not exclusive view within the movement alleges that the buildings of the World Trade Center were destroyed by controlled demolition.

 Communication

 The Internet plays a large role both in the communication between adherents and between local groups of the 9/11 truth movement and in the dissemination of the views of the movement to the public at large.
 Colorado Public Television has aired several films produced by the movement such as 9/11 Explosive Evidence: Experts Speak Out, a documentary produced by Architects and Engineers for 9/11 Truth, which once was one of the "most shared" and "most watched" programs on the national PBS site.
-The station's airing of such films has been controversial for the affiliate and PBS.
+The station's airing of the film attracted much controversy for the affiliate and PBS.